hawkmoth-studio/perforce-docker/README.md

 ### TLS support
 If `$P4PORT` value starts with `ssl:`, p4d is configured with TLS support.
-By default, when initialized, new key and certificate are generated and placed into `$P4SSLDIR` as `privatekey.txt` and `certificate.txt`.

-It is recommended to provide proper custom key and certificate.
+It is strongly recommended to provide proper custom key and certificate using `P4D_SSL_CERTIFICATE_FILE` and `P4D_SSL_CERTIFICATE_KEY_FILE` environment variables are set - these file are copied into `$P4SSLDIR` as `certificate.txt` and `privatekey.txt`.
+Otherwise, new key and certificate are automatically generated (only during initialization).

 Attention: when server detects that key and/or certificate has changed, a new server fingerprint is generated.
-All the clients must be updated to trust this new fingerprint.
+All the clients (including local container client) must be updated to trust this new fingerprint.

-### Unicode support
-Containers created from this image always initialize server with Unicode support enabled.

 ## helix-swarm